 Resources Specific to NIH proposals

 - ONRS has a variety of NIH Biosketch resources.
 This is a h-i-g-h-l-y detailed resource document that may be helpful as you develop your biosketch or you may prefer a more concise version.
-If you use SciENcv, note that they now offer an NIH Fellowship Biosketch template.
-ONRS' fundamental guidance is to check and always work from the most up-to-date information (link).
+If you use SciENcv, note that they offer an NIH Fellowship Biosketch template.
+ONRS' fundamental guidance is to double-check with NIH and always work from the most up-to-date information (link).

 - Information on NIH indvidual fellowships can be found here including the National Research Service Award (NRSA) Ruth L. Kirschstein Predoctoral Invididual Fellowship (F31) along with information the NINR Graduate Partnerships Program (link).
 Another informative webpage includes links to success rates and applications tips.

 - NIH has numerous resources including a webpage devoted to grant writing tips, another webpage that focuses on communicating research intent and value, and one that details the NIH grant review process.
 Additionally NIH offers an infograph How NIH can help you become a Research Scientist.

 - NIH guidance on crafting Specific Aims and strengthening a Research Plan.